ReginaExMachina/fire-emblem-matcher/README.md

 ###Gale–Shapley algorithm

-Inspired by a Hannah Fry book I read, <code>fire-emblem-matcher</code> uses the Gale-Shapley algorithm to make it's matches.
+<code>fire-emblem-matcher</code> uses the Gale-Shapley algorithm to make matches.
+With this algorithm the 'men' or the group proposing typically ends up with a matches that are higher up in their preference list than the 'women' or the group being proposed to.

+Thefore in Awakening the proposer group should be the <b>female</b> characters, but in Fates in should be the <b>male</b> thereby prioritizing child-bearing units (so to speak) ensuring that they get the best possible matches.

 For more info check out the <a href = "https://en.wikipedia.org/wiki/Stable_marriage_problem">Wiki</a>